kytos/documentation/tutorials/napps/setup-the-development-environment.rst

 Overview
 ********

-This tutorial covers the basics on how to setup your development environment to be used to create new Network Applications and run the *Kytos Controller* (|kyco|_)
+This tutorial shows how to setup your development environment to contribute to Kytos Ecossystem code (python-openflow, kyco, kytos NApps and so on).
+With this setup you will also be able to run the *Kytos Controller* (|kyco|_) [this setup is not suitable for production].

 ..
 TODO:: Set the time